-In 2002, the percentage of lecturing staff with less than a degree / higher diploma was 54%.
 In 2010, we see that, nationally, 57% of lecturing staff have less than a degree / higher diploma, which indicates not only that there has been a regression in the qualifications levels of staff but that nearly half of all lecturing staff nationally are not deemed qualified by the NPFTED standard.
 Universities of technology will have to work with colleges to ensure that their staff achieve higher mean rates of qualification.
-At the provincial level, 68% of lecturing staff have less than a degree / higher diploma, while in this college 59% are at this level.
+At the provincial level, 58% of lecturing staff have less than a degree / higher diploma, while in this college 83% are at this level.
+Four out of five staff in the college are therefore under-qualified, indicating the need for urgent remedial steps to appoint qualified staff and / or upgrade the qualifications of existing staff.